Weft and Warp ( a documentary by Jean Claire Dy/work-in-progress)

 Directors: Jean Claire Dy, Manuel Domes

-The presence of Christian settlers, like Norma Limoso, was one of the key reasons for the rebels to take up arms.
+The influx of Christian settlers, like Norma Limoso, was one of the key reasons for the rebels to take up arms.
 Ilonggos from Panay in particular have been associated with landgrabbing and violence perpetrated against Muslims by vigilante groups such as the ilaga.
-At the outbreak of the war.
-Believing her husband dead after an encounter, Norma gave birth to her first daughter back in her hometown Iloilo, where she later re-married.
+At the outbreak of the war, believing her husband dead after an encounter, Norma gave birth to her first daughter back in her hometown Iloilo, where she later re-married.
 Years after, a knock on her door brought the Memory of Empire back into her life.